Code-Institute-Submissions/Help-Hand-Org/README.md

 After the course I took time to study different NGO'S web platform, an example is:

  https://www.peacedirect.org/?gclid=Cj0KCQjw17n1BRDEARIsAFDHFezjj_9URJ2AQw7dwh1Xc63e6H_rHe5WgyJl1Qso68NHzTYV-rvm8V4aAuswEALw_wcB

- After where I was able to have a distinctive idea of what i seek to achieve.
+ After which I was able to have a distinctive idea of what i seek to achieve.

 Projects Further Details: